nitinigi2/golang-learning/practice/go-routines/README.md

 If the mutex is read locked, a call to Lock is blocked**.
 If one or more readers hold a lock, you cannot write.

-If the mutex is write locked (with Lock), RLock will block
+If the mutex is write locked (with Lock), RLock will block.

+You may be thinking: If my application is read heavy, would that mean a writer could be blocked indefinitely?
+No. There is one more useful property of RWMutex:

+If the reader counter is > 0 and Lock is called, future calls to RLock will also block until the existing readers have released their locks, the writer has obtained his lock and later releases it.

 https://stackoverflow.com/questions/19148809/how-to-use-rwmutex-in-golang